thadtorix/thadstorix/src/pages/index.md

     component: Icons
     feature_icons: []
     section_id: one
-    subtitle: >-
+    subtitle: ''
-      Whether you came here looking for a wedding minister, to learn more about me, or to read a few pieces I've authored, I'm glad you're here!
     title: >-
-      "No sower of small seeds can know the extent of his harvest."     -Max Lucado
+      Welcome!
+Here, you'll find a bit more about me, what I spend my time doing, and what I'm passionate about.
     type: icons
   - background_style: style2
     component: Spotlights